anwesh08/JavaScript-Notes/Hoisting.md

 Uncaught ReferenceError: x is not defined.
 ```

 3. Arrow funciton behaves as a variable.
-So calling it before defining it gives undefined as output.
+So calling it before defining it gives TypeError as output.

 <code>Example 4 :-</code>
 ```java